ParhamTaher/ClassRoomFinder/deliverables/iteration-02.plan.md

 To present the project idea the following items will be produced:

-* Demo video - a video showcasing the features, interface and user interactiosn of the project.
+* [Demo video](video) - a video showcasing the features, interface and user interactiosn of the project.
 This will allow viewers to get a feel for the completed project and generate excitement for compeltion.
-* Final front-end mockups - along with the video these mockups will provide a more hands-on presentation of the projection to be shown as slides as well as distributed hard copies during the presentatiion period.
+* [Final front-end mockups](artifacts/Desktop Mockups/DesktopMockups.png) - along with the video these mockups will provide a more hands-on presentation of the projection to be shown as slides as well as distributed hard copies during the presentatiion period.
+* [Schema](backend/db.sql) - organization of relations and field in them
-* Entity Relationship Diagrams - displaying these diagrams ensures that persons can be aware of the final user and how the information will be stored and processed in order to present a clean final product to their screens.
+* [Entity Relationship Diagrams](artifacts/ERD.pdf) - displaying these diagrams ensures that persons can be aware of the final user and how the information will be stored and processed in order to present a clean final product to their screens.